Leveraging sparse and shared feature activations for disentangled representation learning: Conclusions

 \section{Conclusions}

-In this paper, we demonstrated how to learn disentangled representations from a distribution of tasks by enforcing feature sparsity and sharing.
+\looseness=-1In this paper, we demonstrated how to learn disentangled representations from a distribution of tasks by enforcing feature sparsity and sharing.
 We have shown this setting is identifiable and have validated it experimentally in a synthetic and controlled setting.
-Additionally, we have empirically shown that these representations are beneficial for generalizing out-of-distribution in real-world settings.
+Additionally, we have empirically shown that these representations are beneficial for generalizing out-of-distribution in real-world settings, isolating spurious and domain specific factors that should not be used under distribution shift.

-The main limitation of our work is the global assumption on the strength of the sparsity and feature sharing regularizers $\alpha$ and $\beta$ across all tasks.
+\textbf{Limitations and future work}: The main limitation of our work is the global assumption on the strength of the sparsity and feature sharing regularizers $\alpha$ and $\beta$ across all tasks.
 In real settings these properties of the representations might need to change for different tasks.
-We have already observed this in the synthetic setting in Figure~\ref{fig:disentanglement_qualitative}, where in the last row features cluster excessively and are unable to achieve clear disentanglement and do not generalize well.
-Future work may exploit some level of knowledge on the task distribution (e.g. some measure of distance on tasks) in order to tune $\alpha, \beta$ adaptively during training.
+We have already observed this in the synthetic setting in Figure~\ref{fig:betavsDCI}, where when $\beta>0.25$ features cluster excessively and are unable to achieve clear disentanglement and do not generalize well.
+Future work may exploit some level of knowledge on the task distribution (e.g. some measure of distance on tasks) in order to tune $\alpha, \beta$ adaptively during training, or to train conditioning on a distribution of regularization parameters as in \cite{dosovitskiy2020you}, enabling more generalization at test time.
+Another limitation is in the sampling procedure to fit the linear head at test time: sampling randomly from the training set (balanced by class) may not be enough to achieve the best performance under distributions shifts.
+Alternative sampling procedures, e.g. ones that incorporate knowledge on the distribution shift if available (as in \cite{kirichenko2022last}), may lead to better performance at test time.

+\begin{ack} Marco Fumero and Emanuele Rodolà were supported by the ERC grant no.802554 (SPECGEO), PRIN 2020 project no.2020TA3K9N (LEGO.AI), and PNRR MUR project PE0000013-FAIR.
+Marco Fumero and Francesco Locatello were partially at Amazon while working at this project.
+We thank Julius von Kügelgen, Sebastian Lachapelle and the anonymous reviewers for their feedback and suggestions. \end{ack}